heptarch/heptarch.github.io/lab/bell.md

 don't have to (*separation*), and finally, knows how to work the channel between the abstrusities of research and the real-world use case (*coupling*).
-Maybe the coupler and the convener could be different people, but ideally the same.
+Maybe the coupler and the convener could be different people, if the project gets large, but would probably initially both be whoever kickstarted the thing..

-It may sound quixotic, but this is more or less
+Now, all this may seem quixotic and fanciful, but it's analogous to what happens with open-source software.
+The big difference would be degree of engagement, which is probably why "open source science" (in the sense I'm describing) isn't a thing.
+But I think it could and should be!